9 Ways to Experience New Orleans on a Budget

 In my opinion, one of the best ways to truly experience a new place is through the cuisine that it’s known for.
 New Orleans is no exception.

 I ate at a variety of places during my trip.
-Here are a few of my personal recommendations.
+Here are a few of my recommendations.

 LUNCH/DINNER